Baldins/academic-kickstart/content/post/learning_estimation/index.md

 We propose a new end-to-end approach for online pose estimation that leverages multimodal fusion learning.
 This consists of a convolutional neural network for image regression and two long short-term memories (LSTMs) of different sizes to account for both sequential and temporal relationships of the input data streams.
 A small LSTM architecture integrates arrays of acceleration and angular velocity from the inertial measurements unit sensor.
 A bigger core LSTM processes visual and inertial feature representations along with the previous vehicle's pose and returns position and orientation estimates at any given time.

 In this project I will cover the pipeline used in our paper to localize the pose of the drone using only streams of camera images and IMU data.
 I use Python and Pytorch for this project.
-For more detail, please, check our paper at https://fbaldini.netlify.com/publication/learning_pose_estimation/learning_pose_estimation.pdf.

 # Estimation Problem